Search This Blog

 Nailed Down Groundsheets

 Upon inquiring at Valverde I was told that they had tried moveable groundsheets but they were being lifted by the winds.
 Although this is observed occasionally in Canada it has never been enough of an issue to encourage the ‘controlling body’, (as it is described in The Laws of World Bowls), to bring out the nails.
 The more prevalent difficulty in Canada with using groundsheets is that they can seriously interfere with the path of an incoming bowl when the jack is resting on or past the groundsheet.
-The bowl traveling on its inward bias can catch the edge of a ground sheet and be deflected along it.
+A bowl traveling on its inward bias can catch the edge of a ground sheet and be deflected along that edge.

-When I was bowling in Australia, I never saw a groundsheet, and the prevailing sentiment, as best I could estimate it, was, “If the weather requires groundsheets, it is too inclement to bowl at all.”
+When I was bowling in Australia, I never saw a groundsheet and the prevailing sentiment, as best I could estimate it, was, “If the weather requires groundsheets, it is too inclement to bowl at all.”

-I hear some similar objections in the Algarve but I have not encountered even among the best players anyone whose delivery is so precise that the short distance of traverse of the bowl on the groundsheet can contribute in any significant way to the deviations in their performance.
+I hear some similar objections in the Algarve but I have not encountered, even among the best players, anyone whose delivery is so precise that the short distance of traverse of the bowl on the groundsheet can contribute in any significant way to the deviations in their performance.

 Although in social bowls moving the mat forward by more than say a meter is rarely seen, it is part of the game.
 In fact, as can be seen by watching competitive bowls either outdoors or in, moving the mat up the maximum possible distance is the most frequent tactic when trying to change the flow of a game.
 Moving the mat up to at least two meters from the hog line is the most dependable way to deliver the jack for a shorter end.
 With the mat two meters short of the hog line, so long as your jack delivery finishes within four meters of the forward ditch it will be acceptable for play.
 With the front edge of the mat touching a hog line you still have a target area two meters in length onto which to deliver a playable short jack!